 It is important to treat child endangerment charges seriously.
-Learning more about the definition of child endangerment and the penalties for this charge can be important if you need to build a defense for PC 273(a).
-The Simmrin Law Group can provide you with professional legal advice after a child endangerment allegation.
+Learning more about the definition of child endangerment and the penalties for this charge is important if you need to build a defense for PC 273(a).
+Simmrin Law Group can provide you with professional legal advice after a child endangerment allegation.

 Defining the Act of Child Endangerment

 - Intentionally inflicts physical pain or mental suffering